Estrogen is a hormone that has many functions in the body, including promoting sexual and reproductive development.

-Additionally, a month-long study involving postmenopausal women demonstrated that garlic oil supplements may offer protective effects against bone loss related to estrogen deficiency, though more research is needed (
+This anti-inflammatory effect may offer protection against bone loss related to estrogen deficiency, though more research is needed (

-Peaches are a sweet fruit with yellowish-white flesh and fuzzy skin.
+Peaches are a sweet fruit with yellowish or white flesh and fuzzy skin.

-Interestingly, an analysis of studies suggests that lignan-rich diets may decrease the risk of breast cancer by 15% in postmenopausal women.
-This is possibly related to lignans’ effects on estrogen production and blood levels, as well as their expression the body (
+Interestingly, a 2009 analysis of studies suggests that lignan-rich diets may decrease the risk of breast cancer by 15% in postmenopausal females.
+However, more research is needed to understand the potential benefits (

 Peaches are sweet, delicious, and packed with a variety of nutrients.
 They are rich in lignans, a type of phytoestrogen.

-Berries have long been touted for their numerous impressive health benefits.
+Berries have long been touted for their many impressive health benefits.

-Ultimately, more research is needed to fully understand wheat bran’s effect on circulating estrogen levels in humans.
+But ultimately, more research is needed to understand wheat bran’s effect on circulating estrogen levels in humans.

 Tofu is made from coagulated soy milk pressed into firm white blocks.
-It’s a popular source of plant-based protein, especially in vegan and vegetarian diets.
+It’s a popular plant-based protein source, especially in vegan and vegetarian diets.